shriparna/GameOn/README.md

-# Project 1 : Group 9
+# Project 1 : Group 9, Gaming from Production to Consumption

 ### Details of the Project
 #### Date: 4/18/2023